Bisonai/orakl/README.md

 2. Env setup

-Nearly everything is already setup, but there are two variables that should be set manually
+Nearly everything is already setup, but there are two variables that should be set manually in following env files:

 - `dockerfiles/local-data-feed/envs/.contracts.env`